6 Tips for Hosting an Effective Physician Interview

 If, for some reason you are unable to extend an offer or share the contract on the visit, be prepared to offer one within 72 hours at the most.
 This is the window of time during which you have the greatest opportunity to make an impact on the physician’s decision before other competing employers begin whittling away at the physician’s interest in YOUR opportunity.

 In sum, be sure to roll out the red carpet for physicians when they come to interview, and pay attention to details.
 The small, extra thoughtful touches go a long way in the interview process.
 Physicians want to know that they are needed and wanted in a community, and a well-planned interview will help them envision their new life in your community working at your health system.
+Lastly, listen to the physicians who are turning down your offers, as they are valuable sources of information moving forward with your recruitment efforts.
+If you leverage the feedback from physicians, and incorporate it into future interviews or offers, you should see your placement rate improve.

 Of course, there's much more involved in planning and executing a physician interview that results in a hire and a signed contract.
 For more detailed guidance specific to your opportunity, talk with your recruiting consultant at The Medicus Firm.